pehruby/nsbcfg/getcertbind.md

 Prints certificate and all vservers which is this certificate binded to.

-If certificate is not specified, all certificates are listed.
+If the certificate is not specified, all certificates are listed.

 ### Command line parameters